WRO2024TUMIAQP/Prueba-1/README.md

 > 🛠️ **TIP:**
 > In order to choose the appropriate materials, we made a design and a table of components with all our options.
 Then, we selected the ones that seemed the most efficient to us.

+> [!NOTE]
+> To optimize performance and extend the cart's runtime, we decided to replace the traditional batteries with LiPo cells.